What is stomach cancer?

 The different layers of tissue (known as the wall) in the stomach include:

-- produces muscle contractions to help break down food and push it into the small bowel in a controlled way
+- muscle layer – known as the muscularis externa, it produces muscle contractions to help break down food and push it into the small bowel in a controlled way

-- a smooth membrane that surrounds the stomach
+- outer layer – known as the serosa, this is a smooth membrane that surrounds the stomach.

 What are the risk factors for stomach cancer?